 She had no reason to hold on to it any longer.

 "I thought the Weasley girl had it."

 "No," Hermione replied as she added it to pile of burning memories.
-"She sent it and everything else back on Friday."
+"She sent it and everything else back last week."